 This is a view shared also by Mastercard Foundation's Nsengimana.
-He points out that in the current environment, MSMEs must digitize to survive and strive.
-Those without a digital presence have suffered the most during the pandemic and will continue to be sidelined without access to internet and data, and it is therefore incumbent on government through Public Private Partnerships (PPPs) to close the gap.
+He points out that in the current environment, MSMEs must digitize to survive.
+Those without a digital presence have suffered the most during the pandemic and will continue to be sidelined without access to internet and data, and it is therefore incumbent on governments through public-private-partnerships (PPPs) to close the gap.

-"Ensuring innovation inclusivity starts with access.
+"We must ensure that innovation inclusivity starts with access.
 There is a need for multiple interventions that intentionally target and empower women and youth and those in rural communities.
 Intentionality is key."